microsoft/mu_plus/SharedCryptoPkg/feature_sharedcrypto.md

 If you wish to use a different flavor or make a new flavor, create two new INF's.
 One for the Binary compilation (in the /Driver folder) and one for the Binary package that is consumed by the platform (in the /Package folder).
 By examining existing INF's, it should be fairly trival to create new ones.

+When making a new flavor please follow the convetion of SharedCryptoPkg{Phase}{Flavor}.{Target}.inf with Phase being DXE, SMM, or PEI.
+Target should be DEBUG or RELEASE.

 ## Using Different Pre-built EFI's

 If you wish to use your own PreBuild EFI's, they can be placed in the /Package folder and have INF's point to them.
 Or the INF can be overridden fairly easily.